Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 -- 2. Service Type Analysis

+-- Calculate how many distinct HSPCS code there are, there are a total of 6326 unique HSPCS code in total.

+SELECT
+    COUNT (DISTINCT hcpcs_cd)
+FROM public.medicare_data

 -- Calculate how much Medicare spent for each HSPCS code in 2022

 With spent_each_code AS (